GregorR/style/STYLE.md

    a full read, doing your best to take on the perspective of someone who knows nothing about your specific field.

-3. **Don't use statistics that don't apply.** A lot of CS papers give confidence intervals for things like benchmark results, but they're meaningless.
-Confidence intervals are based on an assumption of a normal distribution, and most software performance does not have a normal distribution.
+3. **Don't use bad statistics.** A lot of CS papers give confidence intervals for things like benchmark results, but they're meaningless; confidence intervals are based on an assumption of a normal distribution, and most software performance does not have a normal distribution.
 Don't use the algebraic mean over the results of different evaluations.
-Don't give numbers if the reader has no basis for comparison;
-   for instance, saying that your tool successfully analyzed 10,000 lines of code is not instructive if the reader doesn't know the total number of lines of code, or the number that failed.
+Don't give numbers if the reader has no basis for comparison; for instance, saying that your tool successfully analyzed 10,000 lines of code is not instructive if the reader doesn't know the total number of lines of code, or the number that failed.

 4. **Avoid forward references.** It hinders readability to refer to a concept that will only be fully described in a later section.
 Note that a